paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 The Federal Rules of Civil Procedure, referred to in subsec. (f)(2)(E), are set out in the Appendix to Title 28, Judiciary and Judicial Procedure.

 #### Codification
-Section was formerly classified to section 432b of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 432b of this title](./chapter-015-national-security.md#section-432b) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 2006—Subsec. (c)(3)(H).
 Pub.
 L. 109–163 added subpar.
 (H).